masadler/Recipes/_posts/2025-04-18-snack-balls.md

     4. **Prepare the fruit**: Wash, peel and finely chop the apples, wash the blueberries, and cut the dates into small pieces.
     5. **Combine everything**: Mix the wet ingredients into the yoghurt-flour mixture, then fold in the fruit.
 Stir until evenly distributed.
     6. **Form the dough balls**: Shape dough into balls using approx. 2 tbsp per piece (~100 g).
 You should get around 20 dough balls.
 If using the glaze, brush the tops with the maple-soy glaze mixture.
     7. **Bake**: Preheat the oven to 170 °C. Bake the dough balls on a lined tray for about 45 minutes, until golden and set.
+EnEnjoy them freshly baked, or freeze for later — perfect as a convenient, wholesome snack.

   notes_markdown: |-